mal1kc/proje_ogrenci_aidat/readme.md

         - [X] list
     - [X] grade not necessary

-- [ ] add services for retrieving related data for students and school admins - (studentService, schoolAdminService)
-- [ ] crete paymentPeriod service for auto create payments for students and save to db
+- [X] crete paymentPeriod service for auto create payments for students and save to db
 - [X] try to add school id as claim for school admin and student , and for site admin it should be 0 or null
 - [X] rewrite ModelQueryableHelper to use predefined search methods and sort methods
-- [ ] implement exportService for exporting data to excel or similar formats
+- [x] implement exportService for exporting data to excel or similar formats
 - [x] change errorController pages (404, 500, 403, 401)
     - [ ] add error handling for all controllers and services

-- [ ] improve look by adding dark/light color-mode
+- [x] improve look by adding dark/light color-mode

 - [X] remove _dependentSeeder , seeder not improved unless they break

+- [ ] fix signing redirection // Account/login -> Home/index

+- [ ] remove admin layout and use only _layout (not useful)

 ## todo , maybe